ItsNickBarry/hyperbolic-canvas/README.md

 Polygon.givenVertices(vertices);
 // generate a polygon from a given ordered array of Point objects

+Polygon.givenAnglesOfIdealVertices(angles);
+// generate an ideal polygon with vertices at the given angles, relative to the unit circle

+Polygon.givenEuclideanNCenterRadius(n, center, radius);
+// generate a regular polygon with n sides, where each vertex is radius Euclidean distance from the center Point

 Polygon.givenHyperbolicNCenterRadius(n, center, radius);
-// generate a regular polygon with n sides, where each vertex is radius distance from the center Point
+// generate a regular polygon with n sides, where each vertex is radius hyperbolic distance from the center Point
 ```

 <!-- Class functions: